The Momentum Leader and the Enlightened Shadow

 What is the difference between a group and a mob?

-As teachers, when we succeed in cultivating positive group activity, our children join together in a community, make friends, transition to new opportunities, and share ideas.
+When teachers succeed in cultivating positive group activity, children join together in a community, make friends, transition to new opportunities, and share ideas.

 At the most difficult moments, every teacher can feel like their class is being swallowed by the chaos of a mob: each child is doing their own thing in ways that slow transitions, raise noise levels, disrespect the classroom or detract from the focal point.

-Below is a plan to achieve a united, productive, enthusiastic community within which individual children can enter, engage in and transition through new tasks throughout the day.
+Below is a plan to achieve a united, productive community wherein individual children can enter, engage and transition through new tasks throughout the day.

 The plan involves two educator roles: the momentum leader and the enlightened shadow.